 BECOMING PART OF THE SIBLING STRONG FAMILY

-Volunteer staff members at Camp To Belong Washington become like family to us.
+Volunteer staff members at Sibling Strong SUMMER CAMP become like family to us.
 We want to encourage, help and support you while you are at camp and stay in touch afterwards.
-CTB WA relies on its volunteers; our camps and other activities could not happen without you.
+Sibling Strong relies on its volunteers; our camps and other activities could not happen without you.
 And year after year, our campers have an amazing experience because our team of volunteers work together to make that happen.

 PREPARATION THROUGH TRAINING